The first view of

 and a popular spot for swimmers and board riders.
 There are

 playgrounds and many BBQ and picnic areas at Woorim.
-A new
+A playground

-playground and skate park is now available for use on Jacana Avenue.
+and skate park is located on Jacana Avenue.

 A variety of shops and cafes to explore and a lookout on Boyd Street